 Since then, with the Twin Spires and now the Big Board video screen visible in the background view from campus, the university and the racetrack have been intrinsically linked.
 UofL connections abound on Derby Day, from performances by the Marching Band and Cardinal Singers to students and alums working everywhere from the track backside to the media room for the big race.

 The connection doesn’t only last for the signature event.
-UofL nurses and other health professionals help run the racetrack clinic; students participate in internships in business, communication and more; university art classes decorate the track; the Kentucky Cancer Program at UofL supports Oaks Day initiatives; and Churchill Downs Inc. was even the first tenant of the university’s Shelbyhurst business park.
+UofL nursing faculty run the Kentucky Racing Health Services Center; students participate in internships in business, communication and more; university art classes decorate the track; the Kentucky Cancer Program at UofL supports Oaks Day initiatives; and Churchill Downs Inc. was even the first tenant of the university’s Shelbyhurst business park.

 Additionally, UofL Libraries Archives and Special Collections house photography collections with Churchill Downs and Derby-related images dating back to the 1880s.
 In celebration of the 150th Kentucky Derby, UofL Magazine dug into the university’s Photographic Archives to uncover visuals of Louisville’s day (or week or more) at the races.
 They include shots from well-known local photographers and UofL students and document events from the race itself to Kentucky Derby Festival staples and college traditions.
 In all, they provide a historic perspective of the crown jewel of the Triple Crown and all the celebrations that surround it.